phronmophobic/clj-media/README.md

 - [ ] Improve exceptions
 - [ ] Support Thread/isInterrupted
 - [ ] Support explicit file format (ie. AVFormat) in clj-media/write!
+- [ ] Support for streaming with HLS and/or SRT?

 ## Status